leopoldfajtak/dotfiles/README.md

 # dotfiles
-Dotfiles of my i3, urxvt and vim configuration
+Dotfiles of my i3, urxvt, zsh and vim configuration

 ## i3wm (and urxvt)
 ### Dependencies